emicklei/simone/README.md

 For POST the source is transported with the request body For GET the source can be passed as a query parameter.
+You can change the HTTP listen port by passing the `PORT` environment variable.

 | action | description
 | - | -